TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 {% endcapture %}
 {% include candid-note.html content=note %}

 The biggest mismatch comes with free trials.
 We used to offer a free month's trial for one product with automated sign up.
 The product included a file store with the ability to create public, shareable links to content that you had uploaded.
 After a few months there was a sudden explosion in free trial sign ups, and a big spike in our AWS bills.
 No, this wasn't a triumph for the marketing department.
-Our product was being used to host and share pirated material.
+Our free trial accounts were being used to host and share pirated material.

 {% capture note %}
 * You SHOULD enforce additional limits to prevent abuse of free trials